 What does this program do?

-This program assists low- and very-low-income applicants obtain decent, safe and sanitary housing in eligible rural areas by providing payment assistance to increase an applicant’s repayment ability.
+Also known as the Section 502 Direct Loan Program, this program assists low- and very-low-income applicants obtain decent, safe and sanitary housing in eligible rural areas by providing payment assistance to increase an applicant’s repayment ability.
 Payment assistance is a type of subsidy that reduces the mortgage payment for a short time.
 The amount of assistance is determined by the adjusted family income.

 Who may apply for this program?